An Earthquake as a lab: evidences from 2009 Abruzzo

 Lorenzo Pedretti

-I’m a student in the [MSc in Economic and Social Sciences]({{< relref “/ess” >}}) at Bocconi University, where I obtained my [Bachelor]({{< relref “/bess” >}}).
-I work as a RA at Igier and I am Visiting Student at Igier and at Bidsa.
+I’m a PhD student in Economics at Princeton University (NJ, USA).
+Previously I studied in the [MSc in Economic and Social Sciences]({{< relref “/ess” >}}) at Bocconi University, where I also obtained my [Bachelor]({{< relref “/bess” >}}).
+I worked as a RA at Igier.
+I was Visiting Student at Igier and at Bidsa.
 I am fellow of Tortuga Think Tank.
 Previously, in high school, I was students’ represesentative and in 2017-18 national Spokeperson of the Italian Students at the Ministry of Education.
 Three things that make me happy are economics, the mountains and fencing.

 Related